monmima/main-aide-memoire/algos/README.md

 # 100-algorithms-challenge_dylan-israel

-Dylan Israel uses VS Code with the Quokka extension to output code directly in the interface.
+Dylan Israel uses VS Code with the Quokka extension to get the output in real time.
+If you go to his [Web site](http://www.dylanisrael.com/) before buying his class on Udemy, you'll find a coupon code.

 ## Algos